cbefus/Eynnyd/README.md

-# Eynnyd WebServer
+# Eynnyd Web Framework
 Eynnyd (pronounced [Ey-nahyd]) is an acronym for **Everything You Need, Nothing You Don't**.
-It is a light-weight WSGI compliant python 3 web server framework.
+It is a light-weight WSGI compliant python 3 web framework.
 Eynnyd was designed with the primary goal to not impose bad engineering decisions on it's users.
 It is also designed to not overstep or assume the wants of it's user.